totalspectrum/llvm-propeller2/wiki.md

 1. use the custom backend (the goal of this project, using MIPS, AVR, and ARC targets as references) will convert the LLVM IR code to PASM.
 1. use fastspin (or whatever Parallax's official assembler will be) to compile the assembly code into an executable elf to load.
 Eventually should be able to compile the PASM to and elf/binary directly from LLVM

+## Why are you writing yet another compiler for the Propeller 2?

+Propeller (and Propeller 2) are power chips that can do A LOT of a small, simple, and power efficient package.
+The high flexibility allows it to be used in a very wide variety of applications without having to include a lot of support hardware.
+As such, it should be used widely in industry, but it's not.
+I think there are several reasons for its lack of adoption, but one of the biggest ones is the lack of a modern toolchain and lack of modern language support.
+Propeller 1 addressed this with PropGCC, but it was several years after the release of Propeller 1 and built around GCC 4, is is outdated in the modern world.
+Additionally, there appears to be a game of chicken going on between Parallax and the Propeller community, where Parallax is focused on Spin and the development of Propeller hardware, so they are hoping the community steps up (again) and developed the tools they desire, while the community is hoping to see something official come out and not put too much effort into developing something that might be pushed aside by an "official" toolchain.
+As a result, we have a few toolchain that are quite frankly mediocre (sorry to those who work on them) that don't fully support C/C++ (like fastspin), and some that do have full C++ support, but do not support the full functionality of Propeller hardware (like RISCV-P2), and some in between, like p2gcc, which is more or less a bandaid for make use of PropGCC for Propeller 2 (p2gcc also doesn't support the most "standard" P2 library which makes code developed for it not very portable).
+There has also been several requests for various language support (microPython, Arduino, Rust, etc), all of which will require developing a compiler for Propeller's architecture.

+This project aims to solve all of the problems listed above.
+LLVM is a modern toolchain used by many companies around the world, developed and supported primarily by Apple at this point.
+It has an intermediate representation that frontends (such as clang for C/C++/Objective C) compile down to, and target specific backends the compile the IR down to target machine instructions.
+The majority of the work to of the backend is baked into LLVM as it, and the P2 target is another backend (same as the existing x86, AArch64, MIPS, AVR, etc etc backends) that provides basic information (such as regsiters, instruction encoding, and ABI information) to connect the dots between the various compiler passes that LLVM does.
+Once complete, it will provide access to the full functionality of several langauges for Propeller.

 ## Getting Started
 See README.md, with the following notes:
 - when running `cmake`, run `cmake -G "Unix Makefiles" -DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD=P2 ../llvm`